-These goals are set through Polar Flow, because with the new update it is possible to select the level, depending on whether your work involves a lot of physical effort on a daily basis or if, like me, you are a desktop "entity".
+These goals are set through Polar Flow, because with the new update it is possible to select the level, depending on whether your daily work includes a lot of physical effort or if, like me, you are a desktop "entity".

 Not only that, but the lack of activity warning has been added to the clock itself, that one that only appeared on the phone and after synchronizing, and that way it didn't make much sense to use.
 Now the clock warns us if an hour passes when we haven't moved, to activate us and move around a bit.

 The Polar V800 has a software-level functionality designed to help you.
 The watch can guide you through your training, and will tell you at the end of the training session the benefit of your training.
 With the recovery status function you can program your next intense session, taking data from your daily activity as well as your training load.
 In short, a circle around which everything revolves and which will keep you in control (and motivated).
 But I'd better explain what each option is.

 When you finish your training, the watch indicates the degree of effort you have put in, and transforms it into recovery time.
 To make the calculation, the Polar V800 will take into account different factors, such as gender, weight, height, FCmax or VO2max, among others.
 Starting from the initial data, and analyzing the heart rate during training, it will evaluate the training load, and from there, the estimated time of rest.
 We can find the following: